Toward Integrated Solutions: A Systematic Interdisciplinary Review of Cybergrooming Research

 Another key limitation is the \textbf{\em limited generalizability} of findings due to small sample sizes and reliance on potentially outdated data, restricting applicability to broader populations~\cite{Anggraeny2023, Dorasamy_etal_2021, Fernandes_et_al_2023, Finkelhor22-online-sexual-offense, gamez2023stability, HERNANDEZ2021106569, wachs2020routine, Weingraber2020, whittle2014their, wachs2016cross, van2016behavioural, gamez2018persuasion, kloess2019case, carmo2023knowledge, kamar2024relevance, Chiu2022onlinegrooming, christiansen2024hidden}.
 Future research should prioritize \textit{multi-country, large-scale studies} that include diverse age groups and socioeconomic backgrounds to enhance external validity.
 Additionally, longitudinal studies can track behavioral changes over time, providing deeper insights into grooming dynamics.

-\textbf{\em Cultural and demographic gaps} remain a significant issue, as much of the existing research is conducted in Western contexts, limiting the understanding of cybergrooming risks in other cultural settings~\cite{wachs2016cross, villacampa2017online}.
+\textbf{\em Cultural and demographic gaps} remain a significant issue, as much of the existing research is conducted in Western contexts, limiting the understanding of cybergrooming risks in other cultural settings~\cite{wachs2016cross, villacampa2017online, melo2025grooming}.
 Additionally, the \textbf{\em underrepresentation of sexual minorities} highlights a critical gap, as these groups may experience distinct grooming patterns that current research fails to capture~\cite{Calvete_Orue_GamezGuadi_2022, Wachs2012, gamez2023stability}.
 Future studies should employ \textit{intersectional approaches} that examine how factors such as gender identity, ethnicity, and cultural norms influence grooming susceptibility.
 Expanding research to underrepresented regions, including low- and middle-income countries, would improve global understanding and inform more inclusive prevention strategies.